fuog/team-dotfiles/README.md

   - `scripts` a list of scripts (from `./scripts` ) selected by the user and made available as alias in shell
 - the code should alway check if requierements are met before executing something within the rc
 - a update should always be possible
-- we dont use oh-my-zsh but zplug DONT combine oh-my-zsh with this repo
+- we don't use oh-my-zsh but [ZI](https://z.digitalclouds.dev/)
+  - don't combine oh-my-zsh with this repo's approach

 ## install dotfiles